peterj/workshop-material/README.md

-# JFuture 2019 - Service Mesh Workshop
+# Kubernetes and Service Mesh Workshop

 In this workshop, we will start with the basics of Kubernetes and explanation of service meshes and explain how to do zero downtime deployments, A/B tests, how to intelligently route traffic and handle failures.